vatlab/sos-docs/src/examples/README.md

 This is an archive of SoS workflow examples used in the SoS workflow system manuscript (Wang and Peng 2018).

-To reproduce examples, please follow instructions in the file `Workflow_Manuscript_Examples.html` to reproduce the examples.
+Please follow instructions in the file `Workflow_Manuscript_Examples.html` to reproduce the examples.
 This document was exported from a notebook file, `Workflow_Manuscript_Examples.ipynb` (also found in this repository), via SoS command